blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Dynamic Tags & Folders Plugin Development/Dynamic Tags & Folders Plugin Development.md

 	- [github.com > IdreesInc/Waypoint: Obsidian plugin that gives you the power to generate dynamic MOCs in your folder notes.
 Enables folders to show up in the graph view and removes the need for messy tags!](https://github.com/IdreesInc/Waypoint)
 - Folder Notes
 	- [github.com > LostPaul/obsidian-folder-notes: Create notes within folders that can be accessed without collapsing the folder](https://github.com/LostPaul/obsidian-folder-notes)

+# 4) Additional Requirements

+- I need a README.md that shows:
+	- Architecture of the code
+	- Logical flow of components
+	- Any modeling of the components really
+	- How to get started
+	- How to contribute
+	-